-My research interests are related to landscape archaeology and archaeological theory.
+My research interests are related to landscape archaeology, aerial archaeology and archaeological theory.
 I am interested primarily in British and North Atlantic landscapes, irrespective of period, although I have a specialism in medieval and later landscapes, including the contemporary.
-I am an expert in characterisation (method and theory), GIS, mapwork, technical survey and excavation.
+I am an expert in characterisation (method and theory), GIS, mapwork, excavation and survey (aerial, field and technical).

 - North Sea (East Yorks - Norfolk) Historic Seascape Characterisation (Newcastle University & English Heritage)

-- An archaeology of movement in Iceland speed, rhythm, choreography and operational chains in Iceland’s landscape (University of Iceland, PhD)
+- An archaeology of movement, based on Icelandic material focusing on speed, rhythm, choreography and operational chains (University of Iceland, PhD)

 - The island communities of Breiðafjörður, Iceland (Institute of Archaeology, Iceland)